NVIDIA/NeMo/docs/sources/source/nlp/bert_pretraining.rst

 The training corpus can be either raw text where data preprocessing is done on the fly or an already preprocessed data set.
 In the following we will give examples for both.
 To showcase how to train on raw text data, we will be using the very small WikiText-2 dataset :cite:`nlp-bert-merity2016pointer`.

-To download the dataset, run the script ``examples/nlp/scripts/get_wkt2.sh``.
-After downloading and unzipping, the folder should include 3 files that look like this:
+To download the dataset, run the script ``examples/nlp/scripts/get_wkt2.sh download_dir``.
+After downloading and unzipping, the folder is located at `download_dir` and should include 3 files that look like this:

     .. code-block:: bash